 Only producing two large pups per litter, annual rates of the population increase are very low, greatly reducing its ability to sustain fishing pressure putting them in the percentage of sharks that are at risk.
 Populations in several locations have been severely depleted by commercial fishing habitat destruction from pollution, spearfishing, and protective beach meshing putting them at risk and they have now been listed as Critical on the IUCN List.
 The Sand Tigers are protected in Australia and the United States.

 6. Porbeagle Shark – Vulnerable

-The Porbeagle Shark is a wide-ranging, coastal and oceanic shark.
-Due to its low reproductive capacity and high commercial value of mature and immature age classes makes this shark species highly vulnerable to over-exploitation and population depletion.
+These are wide-ranging, coastal, and oceanic.
+Due to its low reproductive capacity and high commercial value of mature and immature age classes put these are at extreme risk to over-exploitation and population depletion.

 7. Scalloped Hammerhead – Endangered

 The Scalloped Hammerhead Shark is currently Critically Endangered (CE) on the IUCN Red List.